ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sql/README.md

 | ts     | BIGINT / INTEGER                           | Time in ms till epoch.
 Can be converted to time with "new Date(ts)" |
 | val    | REAL                                       | Value                                           |

-This table stores the values when the counter was exchanged and the value does not increased, but failed to zero or lower value.
+This table stores the values when the counter was exchanged and the value does not increase, but failed to zero or lower value.

 ### Strings
 Values for states with type "string".